alexlib/win10-linux-conda-how-to/README.md

 # win10-linux-conda-how-to
 A tutorial on how to set up a Linux environment on a computer running Windows 10.
-Followed by how to install and use (bio)conda.
+Followed by how to install and use PyPTV (OpenPTV).

-[I started this tutorial on a Twitter thread](https://twitter.com/CurtisKapsak/status/974737312155422721) but after a suggestion, decided to create a repository to document everything.
+[@CurtisKapsak started this tutorial on a Twitter thread](https://twitter.com/CurtisKapsak/status/974737312155422721) but after a suggestion, decided to create a repository to document everything.
 This way people can comment, suggest changes, make recommendations, etc. to improve the tutorial!

-I've created this tutorial to help out anyone interested in doing bioinformatics analyses but they:
+@CurtisKapsak has created this tutorial to help out anyone interested in doing bioinformatics analyses but they:
   * Do not have a Mac or a computer running Linux (running natively)
   * Do not have access to a high performance computing cluster/server/whatever you want to call it
   * Hate VirtualBox or other similar virtual computing applications (robs your computer's resources!)